Looking after the welfare of our students is paramount to our educational practice.

 Caring for our students means extending support and understanding to their families and carers too.

-We have dedicated Parent Engagement Workers who reach out to families at home, getting to know their
+We have dedicated a Welfare and Family Support Practitioner who reach out to families at home, getting to know their

 needs and working to build partnerships based on trust.
 Whether a family is facing issues with mental